 Projected enrollment is expected to increase by 33 students.
-Factors such as changing enrollment within school levels and the increased proportion of students receiving free and reduced lunch contributes to a commensurate regular education staffing increase.
+In addition factors such as changing enrollment within school levels and the increased proportion of students receiving free and reduced lunch, there is a commensurate regular education staffing increase.
 This results in an additional 16.19 Teacher FTE.